Midwestern, Western states in spotlight after mystery flying objects shot down by military - NewsBreak

 Members of Congress and governors from the states involved and from both parties have shared information about the downings on Twitter and in statements, in some cases soon after the incidents occurred.
 But they say they continue to have many questions after the flurry of U.S. and Canadian military activity over the weekend.

-Over three days, three types of airborne crafts that the Pentagon has not specifically described were shot down: one over Alaska on Friday, a second over northern Canada with an assist from the U.S. on Saturday, and the third over Lake Huron, Michigan, on Sunday.
+During three days, three types of airborne crafts that the Pentagon has not specifically described were shot down: One over Alaska on Friday, a second over northern Canada with an assist from the U.S. on Saturday, and the third over Lake Huron, Michigan, on Sunday.
 The Pentagon has not attributed their ownership to any country or company.

 That followed the Feb.
 4 Air Force downing of a suspected Chinese surveillance balloon off the South Carolina coast after it had drifted east from where it was spotted in Montana.